trex-paxos/trex-paxos-jvm/README.md

 3. For each slot the leader selects the `V` that was associated with the highest `N` value from a majority of responses.
 If there was no value known at that slot by a majority then the new leader can safely use its own command value `V` at that slot.
 4. For each slot the leader sends fresh `accept(S,N,V)` messages with chosen command `V` using its own `N` for each slot

-The new leader may stream out many `prepare` messages for many slots buffering them into a single network packet.
-This allows a leader to recover many slots concurrently.

-If you have been previously taught Paxos ths description above says that the leader takeover protocol is to run the full algorithm for every slot.
+If you have been previously studied Paxos that description says that the leader takeover protocol is to run the full algorithm for many slots.
+The only question is what is the range of slots that we need to recover.
+This is the range of slots tht any previous leader has attempted to fix.

-Again, whenever a node receives either a `prepare` or `accept` message protocol message with a higher `N` that it replies to positively, it has promised to reject any further protocol messages with a lower `N`.
-Again, when a leader learns that a slot is fixed in sequence it will issue a `fixed(S,N)`.
-Again, if it gets a majority negative acknowledgment for any slot it abdicates.
+A value is only fixed at a slot if a majority of nodes have journaled it.
+Clearly one node in any majority must have journaled the value.
+We can simply ask a majority of nodes and use the max value.

 This library uses code similar to the following for the `prepare` message and its acknowledgement: